Non-use of bicycle helmets in Europe…and in BC

 - Helmets do reduce the severity of TBIs.

-- TBIs do happen in Europe, even in the Netherlands.
+- TBIs do happen in Europe, even in the Netherlands - which is cycling nirvana.

 Harm reduction for non-helmet users

 Here are some ideas to minimize your risk:

 - Ride slowly and defensively, but be assertive.

 Check out this resource for bike etiquette and bike safety in general: Bike Sense BC.

 And this alternative to helmets: the Hovding airbag for cyclists.
 They aren't yet available for sale in Canada but what a neat idea.